Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.

-- The software and any written materials that might accompany the electronic version of MTC ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture and Forestry").
+- The software and any written materials that might accompany the electronic version of MTC ("written materials") are proprietary to and all rights except those expressly given herein remain with His Majesty the King in right of Alberta ("Alberta Agriculture and Irrigation").

 - The software and written materials are protected by Canadian copyright law and international treaty provisions.

 - You are hereby authorized to transfer the software to a single system.